 Bound by a curse.

-We are like the sheep that go out to pasture,
+We’re the sheep that go out to pasture,

 I wish I could pretend